 Use caution with alternative heat sources

 Space heaters -- including electric, gas, pellet and wood stoves -- can be great alternatives to constantly running the furnace and heating the entire house.
 The nonelectric heaters can also be helpful if the power goes out -- taking the heat with it -- during a blizzard or other wintry natural disaster.

 But take care when installing or placing heaters, and make sure they meet standards and codes.
 Know how to use and maintain them.
 Otherwise, you risk a fire.

-According to recent estimates from the National Fire Protection Association, home fires involving heating equipment caused $1.1 billion in property damage in 2010.
+According to the most recent estimates from the National Fire Protection Association, home fires involving heating equipment caused $893 million in direct property damage and 400 civilian deaths in 2011.

 Often, these fires are caused by equipment that wasn't kept clean or was placed too close to something that could ignite.

 - Keep flammable items, such as paper or bedding, at least 3 feet away from the heater.

 - Buy a heating unit approved by a recognized testing lab (such as Underwriters Laboratories).